USNavalResearchLaboratory/task-scheduling/docs/index.rst

-.. task-scheduling documentation master file, created by sphinx-quickstart on Tue Jul 27 15:08:01 2021.
+..
+Task Scheduling documentation master file, created by sphinx-quickstart on Mon Aug  9 16:40:18 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to task-scheduling's documentation!
+Welcome to Task Scheduling's documentation!
 ===========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 Indices and tables